matthewvilaysack/Animelist/README.md

 Demo: https://priceless-stonebraker-5476bd.netlify.app/

-If you wish to clone the project and run itm, simply do:
+If you wish to clone the project and run it, simply do:
 ```
 npm install
 npm run start